eshaq95/Time-Series-Forecasting-Ambulance-Service-Calls/README.md

 # Time Series Forecasting for Jakarta's Charitable Ambulance Service

 ## Project Overview
-This project focuses on developing a forecasting model for Jakarta's 118 ambulance service to optimize crew scheduling and resource allocation.
+This project focuses on developing a forecasting model for Jakarta's 118 ambulance services to optimize crew scheduling and resource allocation.
 Using nearly six years of historical call data (01/01/17 to 23/10/22), we forecast the upcoming eight weeks' demand (24/10/22 to 18/12/22), uncover seasonality patterns, and identify prevailing trends.

 ## Key Features
 - Comprehensive data exploration and visualization